V4Fire/Client/src/core/component/state/README.md

 ## Built-in state

-V4Fire supports out of the box integration with `core/session`, `core/net` and `core/abt` modules.
+V4Fire supports out of the box integration with the `core/session`, `core/net`, and `core/abt` modules.

 ### state.isAuth

-The property indicates whether the session is authorized or not.
+This property signifies if the session has been authorized or not.

 ### state.isOnline

-The property indicates whether there is currently an Internet connection or not.
+This property signifies if an Internet connection is currently active or not.

 ### state.lastOnlineDate

-The property indicates the date of the last Internet connection.
+This property indicates the date of the most recent Internet connection.

 ### state.experiments

-The property refers to a list of registered AB experiments.
+This property contains a list of registered AB experiments.

 ## API

-As the default export, the module exposes a link to the store object itself.
+By default, this module exports a link to the store object itself.
-Besides, the module exports methods to `set`/`unset` new store properties and `watch` for them changes.
+Additionally, it provides methods for setting and unsetting new store properties, as well as watching for changes.
-To watch the store changes, it uses `core/watch`.
-Therefore, for detailed information about observing objects, please refer to the documentation of this module.
+To observe store modifications, the module utilizes the `core/watch` functionality.
+For a comprehensive understanding of object observation, please consult the documentation for this module.